 Our principal cash and capital requirements are to fund working capital needs, capital expenditures, income tax payments and debt service requirements, as well as acquisitions.
+We may deploy cash for the stock repurchase program.
 It is anticipated that operating cash flow, together with available borrowings under the credit facility and the debt financing arrangements described below, will be sufficient to meet these requirements.
 To support acquisitions, we may need to raise additional capital.
 Our liquidity is not dependent upon the use of off-balance sheet financial arrangements.
 We have no off-balance sheet financing arrangements that incorporate the use of special purpose or unconsolidated entities.